-Graduate students who have pre-registered may view and pay their bill online by selecting "View my Bill" and "Make a Payment" below the Financial Information section of WebAdvisor.
-WVWC accepts American Express, MasterCard, Visa and
+Graduate students who have pre-registered may view and pay their bill online via Self-Service at selfservice.wvwc.edu..
+WVWC accepts American Express, MasterCard, Visa and Discover payments, as well as eChecks.

-Discover payments.
 Personal checks, money orders and/or third party payments may be mailed to the Student Accounts Office, West Virginia Wesleyan College, 59 College Avenue, Buckhannon, WV, 26201.
 No academic credentials will be issued to the student until all college bills are paid and all financial aid documentation, if applicable, has been completed.